Cloud Commander – A Web File Manager With Console And Editor

 To update Cloud Commander to the latest available version, run the following command:

 As far as I tested Cloud Commander, It worked like charm.
-I didn’t face a single issue during the testing in my Ubuntu 16.04 LTS server.
+I didn’t face a single issue during the testing in my Ubuntu server.
 Also, Cloud Commander is not just a web-based file manager, but also acts as a remote administration tool that performs most Linux administration tasks.
-You can create a files/folders, rename them, delete them, edit them, view them.
+You can create a files/folders, rename, delete, edit, and view them.
 Also, You can install, update, upgrade, and remove any package as the way you do in the local system from the Terminal.
 And, of course, you can even shutdown or restart the system from the Cloud Commander console itself.
 What do you need more?
-Give it a try, you will know.
+Give it a try, you will find it useful.

 That’s all for now.
 I will be here soon with another interesting article.
 Until then, stay tuned with OSTechNix.